Uniswap/v4-core/README.md

 - `settle`
 - `mint`

-Only the net balances owed to the user (positive) or to the pool (negative) are tracked throughout the duration of a lock.
-This is the `delta` field held in the lock state.
-Any number of actions can be run on the pools, as long as the deltas accumulated during the lock reach 0 by the lock’s release.
-This lock and call style architecture gives callers maximum flexibility in integrating with the core code.
+Only the net balances owed to the user (positive) or to the pool (negative) are tracked throughout the duration of an unlock.
+This is the `delta` field held in the unlock state.
+Any number of actions can be run on the pools, as long as the deltas accumulated during the unlock reach 0 by the unlock’s release.
+This unlock and call style architecture gives callers maximum flexibility in integrating with the core code.

 Additionally, a pool may be initialized with a hook contract, that can implement any of the following callbacks in the lifecycle of pool actions: